 Smile Zone Dental Educates Patients About Oral Cancer

 As a family dental practice, Smile Zone Dental is dedicated to helping patients of all ages maintain a healthy smile.
 Part of keeping your mouth healthy is preventative care, which includes dental exams, cleanings, and oral cancer screenings.
-Our Canton and Fort Gratiot, MI dental offices are equipped to examine your mouth for any early signs of cancer growth.
+Our Fort Gratiot, MI dental offices are equipped to examine your mouth for any early signs of cancer growth.
 Generally speaking, the earlier oral cancer is detected and treated, the better the prognosis for the patient’s recovery.
 You should get screened for oral cancer at least once a year during your routine check-up with your dentist.
 If it’s been a while since your last screening, we urge you to contact us and schedule an appointment at the office nearest you.

 What Is Oral Cancer?
 Who’s at Risk for Developing It?

 Cancer is an abnormal, uncontrollable growth of cells, which can cause severe damage to surrounding healthy tissue over time.
 Oral cancer (squamous cell carcinoma) includes mouth, tongue, gum, lip, throat, and jaw cancer.
 In recent years, the number of people diagnosed with oral cancer has been on the rise.
 However, the exact cause for most forms of mouth or throat cancer isn’t always apparent.
 Many healthcare experts believe you’re more likely to develop oral cancer if:

 - You smoke or chew tobacco of any kind (cigarettes, cigars, pipes, snuff, etc.)

 - You drink heavy amounts of alcohol frequently

 - You have a history of significant sun exposure (increases the risk for lip cancer)

 - You have a personal or family history of oral cancer